Shweta9-d/Namaste-React/Chapter 02 - Igniting our App/Theory/Session2 - Theory.md

 ## Q: What is `.parcel-cache`
 A: `.parcel-cache` is used by parcel(bundler) to reduce the building time.
-It stores information about your project when parcel builds it, so that when it rebuilds, it doesn't have to re-parse and re-analyze everything from scratch.
-It's a key reason why parcel can be so fast in development mode.
+The `.parcel-cache` folder holds information about your project and is used by Parcel to rebuild your application.
+When you make changes to your files, Parcel will detect those changes and re-run your build with these files instead of starting from scratch.

 ## Q: What is `npx`?
 A: `npx` is a tool that is used to execute the packages.
 It comes with the npm, when you installed npm above 5.2.0 version then automatically npx will installed.
 It is an npm package runner that can execute any package that you want from the npm registry without even installing that package.